James-Oduor/Calculator-App/README.md

 # Calculator-App
 The code provided creates a simple calculator application using HTML, CSS, and JavaScript.
-Created for an ease in doing calculations such as division, addition and etc
+Created for an ease in doing calculations such as division, addition and etc.this project demonstrates the basics of creating a functional and styled calculator for performing basic arithmetic operations.

 ![image](https://github.com/user-attachments/assets/adf44259-94bc-496c-b82b-a52e2509291b)